mithrangowda07/Mithra01/README.md

      ```

-     ./program_name rockpaperscissors
+     rockpaperscissors

      ```

-Replace `<filename>` and other placeholders with actual filenames or values as needed.
+Replace `<filename>` , `<directoryname>` and other placeholders with actual filenames or values as needed.
 These instructions cover how to use each command provided by the command-line utility.